hikarimn/lu_ComputerScience/README.md

  * Data Science

  #### Contributing
- Currently, I am activity editing this website.
+ Currently, I am activity editing content for this website.
 If you find incorrect information or typo, please send a pull request.
 If you are not familiar with Github, just open an [Issue](https://github.com/hikarimn/lu_ComputerScience/issues). <br/>

 Have questions?
 Ask [here](https://github.com/hikarimn/lu_ComputerScience/issues).
 # Index